mcupak/beacon-of-beacons/README.md

 ##How to test it

-To run tests for the persistence layer, execute the following in `bob-data` module:
+To run tests for the persistence layer, execute the following in `bob-data-impl` module:

     mvn test -Pall-tests-managed